sap-tutorials/Tutorials/tutorials/iot-ds-3-create-ui/iot-ds-3-create-ui.md

 [ACCORDION-BEGIN [Step 2: ](Add decision support application to MTA project)]

   1. Right click on your MTA project and add a new HTML5 Module.
-We'll reuse the MTA project created in the tutorial [Setting up the Fiori Launchpad in Cloud Foundry to receive Notifications](iot-ds-2-create-flp).
+We'll reuse the MTA project created in the tutorial [Setting up the SAP Fiori launchpad in Cloud Foundry to receive Notifications](iot-ds-2-create-flp).

     ![WebIde DS app 1](images/webide_ds_1.png)